TabbycatDebate/tabbycat/docs/installation/windows.rst

 .. |github-clone-desktop| image:: images/github-clone-in-desktop.png
 .. note:: The link above is the same one as the button |github-clone-desktop| on the `repository page <https://github.com/czlee/tabbycat/>`_.

+.. tip:: If you have a GitHub account, you might like to fork the repository first, to give yourself a little more freedom.

 .. admonition:: Advanced users
   :class: tip

   Cloning from the command line works too.
-Also, if you have a GitHub account, you might like to fork the repository first, to give yourself a little more freedom.

 Option 2: Download a release package
 --------------------------------------------------------------------------------